breastfeeding

 Gastrointestinal Illness (Stomach Bugs, Gastroenteritis)

-• SAFE to continue breastfeeding, with precautions.
+• SAFE to continue breastfeeding while sick with stomach bugs, with precautions.

 • Most stomach viruses do not pass through breast milk.